So you finally surrendered to containers and discovered that they solve a lot of problems and have a lot of advantages:

 - Second: Containers are lightweight – The memory footprint of a container is small.
 Instead of hundreds or thousands of MBs, the container will only allocate the memory for the main process.

 - Third: Containers are fast – You can start a container as fast as a typical linux process takes to start.
 Instead of minutes, you can start a new container in few seconds.

 However, many users are still treating containers just like typical virtual machines and forget that containers have an important characteristic: Containers are disposable.

 This characteristic forces users to change their mindset on how they should handle and manage containers.

-I explained all what you should NOT do in containers to keep extracting the best beneficts of it in Red Hat Developers Blog.
+I explained all what you should NOT do in containers to keep extracting the best beneficts of it in Red Hat Developers Blog - 10 things to avoid in docker containers.
 Check it out, and register at Red Hat Developers website to have access to more amazing content for Developers.